-The Office of Community Standards adheres to the Family Education Rights and Privacy Act (FERPA), a federal law that protects the privacy of student education records.
+The Office of Community Standards adheres to the Family Education Rights and Privacy Act (FERPA), a federal law that protects the privacy of students’ educational records.

 The law applies to all schools that receive funds under an applicable program of the U. S. Department of Education.

-If students wish to obtain a FERPA release form to provide their parent(s)/guardian(s) with access to their disciplinary record, they need to send an email from their Purchase email account to firstname.lastname@example.org.
+Students who wish to obtain a FERPA release form to provide their parent(s)/guardian(s) with access to their disciplinary record, need to send an email from their Purchase email account to email@example.com.

 The College’s full FERPA policy is found in Policies Governing Student Records.